smrfeld/tsmixer-pytorch/README.md

 > Another modification is using pre-normalization (Xiong et al., 2020) instead of post-normalization in residual blocks to keep the input scale.

 i.e. apply normalization to the input of the feature mixing block, instead of the output.

+## Standardization of data

+> Specifically, we standardize each covariate independently and do not re-scale the data when evaluating the performance.

+> Global normalization: Global normalization standardizes all variates of time series independently as a data pre-processing.
+The standardized data is then used for training and evaluation.
+It is a common setup in long-term time series forecasting experiments to prevent from the affects of different variate scales.
+For M5, since there is only one target time series (sales), we do not apply the global normalization.

+Standardize each feature independently based on the training split, then use the same mean and standard deviation for the test set.

+> We train each model with a maximum 100 epochs and do early stopping if the validation loss is not improved after 5 epochs.

+Max 100 epochs, early stopping after 5 epochs without improvement.